st-tech/ppf-contact-solver/README.md

 ### [![All Examples](https://github.com/st-tech/ppf-contact-solver/actions/workflows/vast-all.yml/badge.svg)](https://github.com/st-tech/ppf-contact-solver/actions/workflows/vast-all.yml)

 We use the GitHub-hosted runner 🖥️, but the actual simulation runs on a provisioned [vast.ai](https://vast.ai) instance 🌐.
-We do this for performance ⚡ and budget 💰 reasons: each example doesn't take long, but simulating all of them takes hours ⏳.
-We choose an RTX 4090 🎮, which typically costs around $0.50 per hour 💵.
+We do this for performance ⚡ and budget 💰 reasons.
+We choose an RTX 4090 🎮, which typically costs less than $0.50 per hour 💵.
 Since we start with a fresh 🌱 instance, the environment is clean 🧹 every time.
+We take advantage of the ability to deploy on the cloud; this action is performed in parallel, which reduces the total action time.

 ## 💨 Getting Started